MAvinash24/password_cracker_/README.md

 ## Introduction
 This project is a password cracking tool developed in C that uses a dictionary attack to break password hashes.
 It supports multiple hashing algorithms such as MD5, SHA1, SHA224, SHA256, SHA384, and SHA512, utilizing OpenSSL’s cryptographic libraries for hash computation.
-The tool compares the user-provided hash against the hashes of common passwords from the rockyou.txt file (commonly used in password cracking).*Here is a list of the top 500 passwords*.
+The tool compares the user-provided hash against the hashes of common passwords from the rockyou.txt file, a popular dataset used in password cracking.

+#### The project also includes a list of the top 500 most commonly used passwords from rockyou.txt, which improves the chances of successful cracking by focusing on the weakest and most frequently reused passwords.

 ## Features